sergioburdisso/pyss3/docs/user_guide/ss3-classifier.rst

         clf = SS3(s=0.32, l=1.24, p=1.1)

-    Additionally, PySS3 provides a **"forth hyperparameter"**, called :math:`\alpha` (and referenced using the "a" letter), which allows you to set the minimum global value that a word must have in order not to be ignored..
+    Additionally, PySS3 provides a **"forth hyperparameter"**, called :math:`\alpha` (and referenced using the "a" letter), which allows you to set the minimum global value that a word must have in order not to be ignored.
 That is, only words with :math:`gv > \alpha` will be taken into account during classification.
 By default :math:`\alpha = 0`, so no word is ignored.
 However, let's say we want to create the same previous SS3 model but this time using :math:`\alpha = 0.1`, then we could use:

     .. code:: python